warshanks/nukecalc/README.md

 ## 🎮 Usage

+### 🌐 Web App (New!)

+The easiest way to use NukeCalc is through the new modern web interface.

+1. Simply open `index.html` in your favorite web browser.
+    *   *Mac/Linux*: `open index.html`
+    *   *Windows*: Double-click `index.html`
+2. Enjoy the premium dark-mode interface with real-time calculations.

+### 💻 Command Line

-Run the calculator using Python:
+Run the classic calculator using Python:

 ```bash
 python3 nukecalc.py